ianmackenzie/elm-3d-camera/README.md

   - More `Viewpoint3d` constructors other than just `lookAt` and `orbit`
   - More 3D-to-2D projections (directions, axes)
-  - Construction of 3D pick rays and cut planes from 2D screen points and lines
+  - Construction of 3D cut planes from 2D on-screen lines

 ## Questions?
 Comments?